-If you’re looking for an uncommon wilderness experience that blends the magic of Denali National Park, with a stay in a wilderness camp unlike any other, make plans to visit Camp Denali near the end of the only road in the park.
-While it’s hard and time consuming to get to the lodge it’s well worth the effort for it is here that you can marvel at Denali itself while lying in bed; where you can taste blueberries right from the bush; where you might run into a lone caribou while riding a bike like I did or be the first one to venture into a specific part of the tundra.
-And come mid-August you just might catch the dance of the Northern Lights.
+If you’re looking for an uncommon wilderness experience that blends the magic of Denali National Park, with a stay in a wilderness camp unlike any other, plan to visit Camp Denali near the end of the only road in the park.
+While it’s hard and time consuming to get to the lodge it’s well worth the effort.
+It is here that you can marvel at Denali itself while lying in bed; where you can taste blueberries right from the bush; and where you might run into a lone caribou while riding a bike like I did.
+Come mid-August perhaps Lady Luck will be on your side and you’ll catch the dance of the Northern Lights.

 To understand why it’s so hard to get to Camp Denali read: Driving Alaska’s Stunning Denali Park Road.